game-night-dot-gay/game-night/infra/README.md

 chown -R acme:acme /mnt/game-night-prod/certificates/acme
 ```

-1. Revert lines in `/etc/nix/nginx.nix` again so we don't get rate limited (revert to what's in the repo) and `nixos-rebuild switch
+1. Revert `/etc/nix/nginx.nix` to what's in the repoagain so we don't get rate limited and `nixos-rebuild switch`
 1. Test to verify cert is updated in the browser at <https://gamenight.gay>
 1. ALLIE FIX THIS FOR THE LOVE OF RUST! --Sincerely Allie